Emily (Skins): Plot

+A distraught Emily leaves, and Naomi pleads with Emily to forgive her.
 Emily returns home and tearfully tells her father that Naomi had cheated on her.
-As he consoles her, Rob tells her that he once cheated on Jenna, and that she should not worry as it gets better after its worse.
-Emily goes back to Naomi's house, reading a note on the front door saying, "I'll do anything".
-The episode ends with Emily walking through the front door, seemingly following her father's advice.
+As he consoles her, Rob confesses that he once cheated on Jenna.
+Emily goes back to Naomi's house, reading a note on the front door saying, "I'll do anything", before entering.

 Production

 Lily Loveless and Kathryn Prescott have hinted in interviews that series 4 was about their characters "being a fully fledged couple" with Loveless saying the previous series was just "the chase".
 Prescott said that viewers were left with the impression of them "living happily ever after" but this series had Naomi "clearly messing around in that happy summer".
 After reading the script, Loveless felt "very sad that Naomi cheated".
 Prescott commented that she "thought Naomi was a bitch" for cheating, pointing out costar Loveless would agree as well.
 Loveless commented that she thought Naomi "cheated as a way of escapism" as she was not the kind of person who has relationships.

 Director Philippa Langdale told Loveless and Prescott to not look into the locker containing Sophia's shrine to Naomi before filming as to get the full effect of being "properly weirded out" on the first take.
 When the locker opened on the first take, Loveless wanted to laugh "because it was so mental."

 Ed Hime, who wrote the episode, commented that during the airing of series 3, he wanted "to write for Emily.....and then watched Naomily become a bona-fide phenomenon".
 He "thought of all the assembled Naomily fans, who had invested so much love and hope in them [and] felt a paralysing mixture of fear, duty, and a desperate need to impress."
 As such, Ed Hime "wanted to write about the dark side of Naomily" and "what happens after you've got the girl and walked off into the sunset?"
 He cast Emily as "the intrepid detective", citing Emily's traits - "her purity, intelligence, bravery and tenacity" are "traits that make a great private eye."

 This episode used an illustrator to tell the story of Naomi's affair through Sophia's sketchbook.
 Company Pictures hired Lydia Starkey, who commented she "stylised [her] visual language to suit Sophia's character and emotional situation."